typedb/typedb-docs/0001-typedb/01-start/05-sample-app.md

 The following Java code can be built into a sample application that sends 4 simple requests to the `iam` database.

-You can save it locally, build with maven and run it with the Java v.19+.
+We can save it locally, build with maven and run it with the Java v.19+.

 <!--- #todo Update the link to the repo with some vaticle repo -->
-Alternatively, you can clone the full [repository](https://github.com/izmalk/iam-sample-app-java) with maven specs and some other quality of life addons.
+Alternatively, we can clone the full [repository](https://github.com/izmalk/iam-sample-app-java) with maven specs and some other quality of life addons.

 Use the source code below or the [explanation](#explanation) section to explore 4 requests performed in the sample app.